 Who Can File a Talcum Powder Lawsuit?

 At Riddle & Brantley, our product liability attorneys are currently reviewing cases involving talcum powder.
-We may be able to represent your talcum powder lawsuit if you or a loved one:
+We may be able to represent you in a talcum powder lawsuit if you or a loved one:

-- Used Johnson & Johnson Baby Powder or Shower-to-Shower products consistently for at least four years.
+- Used Johnson & Johnson Baby Powder or Shower-to-Shower talcum powder for 4+ years continuously in the general area

-If you or someone you know developed ovarian cancer after using talcum or baby powder, then our attorneys would like to speak with you.
-We have offices across North Carolina, including Raleigh, Goldsboro, Jacksonville and Kinston, which allows us to serve clients statewide.
+If you or someone you know developed ovarian cancer after using talcum or baby powder, then our talcum powder attorneys would like to speak with you.
+We serve clients across the country.
 To learn more about your legal rights, contact us at (800) 525-7111 or complete a free case review form today.

 There is no obligation and there are no attorney fees unless we recover financial compensation for you.